emils2992/zezbsnekwoowoq/replit.md

 ## Changelog

 - June 25, 2025.
+Fixed release and trelease announcements to properly mention players:
+  - Fixed sendReleaseTransferAnnouncement to use player mentions instead of usernames in descriptions
+  - Fixed trelease command embed to use player mentions instead of usernames
+  - Fixed createFreeAgentAnnouncement calls to pass player objects correctly for mentions
+  - Release announcements now properly tag players with @ mentions for better notifications
+- June 25, 2025.
 Updated channel deletion timing to 5 seconds:
   - Changed all channel deletion delays from 1.5 seconds to 5 seconds across all transfer commands
   - Updated countdown messages to match new 5-second timing (3 seconds, 1 second warnings)